Transport in Berlin: Cycling

 Berlin is known for its highly developed bike lane system.
 Among cities with more than one million inhabitants Berlin is a metropolis with one of the highest rates of bicycle commuting in the world.
 Around 1,500,000 daily rides account for 13% of total traffic in 2010.
 The Senate of Berlin aims to increase the number to 18% of city traffic by the year 2025.

 Riders have access to 620 km of bike paths including some 150 km of mandatory bicycle paths, 190 km of off-road bicycle routes, 60 km of bike lanes on the roads, 70 km of shared bus lanes which are also open to bicyclists, 100 km of combined pedestrian/bike paths and 50 km of marked bike lanes on sidewalks.

 The Berlin-Copenhagen Cycle Route (Radfernweg Berlin-Kopenhagen) is a 630 km long-distance cycling route that connects the German and Danish capital cities.
 The German portion of the route, between Berlin and Rostock, is approximately 370 km; the Danish portion, between Gedser and Copenhagen, is approximately 260 km.
 From Rostock to Gedser, cyclists must take a ferry.

 Modal share

-The modal share development within the city of Berlin in percentage: